 Is the pain over for the country's financial services sector?

-I think the piecemeal approach to solve its problems is not working.
-Financial services are the economy's life blood.
-There is an urgent need to create a development financial institution.
-That institution, with strong capability and management, should give long-term (20-25 years) funding support to the economy.
-Almost all countries have one such institution, owned by the government.
-There is need for such a body in India.
+I think the piecemeal approach to solve India's financial sector's problems is not working.
+Financial services sector is the life blood of the economy.
+In India, there is an immediate and urgent need to create a development financial institution.
+That institution, with a strong capability and management team, should give long-term (20-25 years) funding support to the economy.
+Almost all the countries in the world have one such institution which is owned by the government.
+There is a need for such an institution in India.

-How do you see IBC (Insolvency and Bankruptcy Code) this year?
+How do you see IBC (Insolvency and Bankruptcy Code) panning out this year?

-The judiciary plays a very important role in ensuring an asset is performing and the legal process is completed fast.
-The intent of this law is to revive businesses, not to create legal hurdles.
+The judiciary plays a very important role in ensuring that an asset is performing and the legal process is completed fast.
+The intent of the law is to revive businesses and not to create legal hurdles.